Discover the Best of the Musée d’Orsay in Paris

 Côte de granit rose in northern Brittany

-Consider at least a week’s stay or better still, three or four days on the north coast around Trégastel and three or four days on the south coast near Carnac.
+Consider at least a week’s stay in Brittany, or better still, three or four days on the north coast around Trégastel and three or four days on the south coast near Carnac.

 The Loire Valley